 Powerful Mission Statements

-Consider these powerful mission statements:
+Consider these powerful company mission statements:

 - Harley-Davidson: We fulfill dreams through the experiences of motorcycling.

 - Southwest Airlines: We are dedicated to the highest level of customer service delivered with a sense of warmth, friendliness, individual pride, and company spirit.

 - MD Anderson Cancer Center: To make cancer history.

 - Google: To organize the world’s information and make it universally accessible and useful.